 A survey of a significant number of teachers and a representative sample of students reveals that there is evidence that different technology is being used for teacherbased, student-based, and resource-based purposes.
 Student use of technology such as library databases allows direct access to primary source documents and current event data.
 Teachers regularly sign up to use one of the many computer labs on campus.
 Teachers benefit from resources beyond the textbook with enhancements of lessons, audio/visual incorporations for multiple learners, and applications that allow for formal and informal assessment

-Computer Labs

-Google Docs

-Course Specific Websites

-Graphing Calculators

-Responders

-ELMOs

-Computer labs

-Lab rooms for dissection

-Model building

-Engineering Labs

-ROP programs

-Art Program/Music

-Journalism/Broadcasting

-Google Docs and Drive

-collection.
+Computer Labs Google Docs Course Specific Websites Graphing Calculators Responders ELMO's Computer labs Computer labs Lab rooms for dissection Andel building Engineering Labs ROP programs Art Program/Music collection.